adobe-type-tools/opentype-spec-drafts/varchintguide.md

 one greater than the index of the last CFF2 Private DICT.
 The indexes of the two sets of Private DICTs must not overlap.

+If the itemVarStoreOffset field is non-zero, then the `vsindex` and `blend` operators refer to the Item Variation Store it points to.
+If the field is zero then those operators refer to the Item Variation Store in the CFF2 table.

+PrivateDICTs in the CFSH table must not use the `Subrs` operator, and thus are always self-contained.

 ## The FontDICTSelect Offset {-}

 The FontDICTSelect offset points to a CFF2 FontDICTSelect subtable